holochain/docs-pages/src/pages/get-started/index.md

 !!!

-Now let's add the UI component that will actually let our users see things that have been posted.
+Now add the UI component that will actually let your users see things that have been posted.
 That's `AllPosts`.

 Go ahead and try to add `AllPosts` on your own.
 We've already imported the component's source file.
 You just need to add its renderer to the `<main>` section.
 Once you are done, continue below.